Is “Unscented” Really Fragrance-Free?

 • Citrus.
 When there’s something stinky in your sink, cut up a lemon or orange -- or simply toss the rinds down the drain -- and turn on the garbage disposal.
 For odors elsewhere, slice up a few lemons and place them in a bowl in the kitchen, bathroom, or laundry room.
 The citrus smell will help freshen the room and cover unpleasant odors.

-• Coffee ground.
+• Coffee grounds.
 Put a bowl of dried coffee grounds in your refrigerator or freezer or set them on your kitchen sink to absorb distasteful smells.
 Make a sachet with coffee grounds in some nylons or cheesecloth and hang it in your closet or other musty places.